 Chance and Segura’s (2009) case study also suggested that an adapted business model for school reform positively contributed to “significant improvement and sustained achievement over a three year period” in a rural high school.
-The “conceptual framework of OD (Organizational Development and Transformative Leadership)” focused on the leadership behaviors of the principal and the interactions among leaders and followers that occurred,” (Chance & Segura, 2009).
+The “conceptual framework of OD (Organizational Development and Transformative Leadership) focused on the leadership behaviors of the principal and the interactions among leaders and followers that occurred,” (Chance & Segura, 2009).
 Similar to the previous example of the ASP Model, the high school in this case study hired a new principal and experienced a large teacher turnover rate in the initial stages of the implementation of their reform model.
 Changes in high school proficiency test scores, achievement of Adequate Yearly Progress (NCLB standardized testing mandate), and attendance and graduation rates were used to measure growth during the implementation of the OD framework.
-As with the majority of rural districts and schools in the United States, the administration and teaching staff faced the educational challenges that come with high levels of “child poverty (Farmer et al., 2006; Huang & Howley, 1991; Johnson & Strange, 2007 as citated in Chance & Segura, 2009), limited resources for materials and professional development required to meet the educational needs of specialized student subgroups (Hickey & Harris, 2005; Howley & Howley, 2005 as cited in Chance & Segura, 2009) and inability to attract and retain high quality teachers who have appropriate training and credentials (Arnold, Newman, Gaddy & Dean, 2005; Holloway, 2002; Lowe, 2006 as cited in Chance and Segura, 2009).
+As with the majority of rural districts and schools in the United States, the administration and teaching staff faced the educational challenges that come with high levels of “child poverty (Farmer et al., 2006; Huang & Howley, 1991; Johnson & Strange, 2007 as cited in Chance & Segura, 2009), limited resources for materials and professional development required to meet the educational needs of specialized student subgroups (Hickey & Harris, 2005; Howley & Howley, 2005 as cited in Chance & Segura, 2009) and inability to attract and retain high quality teachers who have appropriate training and credentials (Arnold, Newman, Gaddy & Dean, 2005; Holloway, 2002; Lowe, 2006 as cited in Chance and Segura, 2009).
 Chance and Segura also reported that the principal in their case study focused her time and energy on working collaboratively with her staff to develop a consensus building model.
 The principal promoted and expected increased collective efforts in the implementation of research based instruction such as sheltered instruction for English language learners, cooperative learning activities, AP courses, tutoring sessions, student portfolios, and a modified block schedule.
 Additional structured, dedicated time to plan and reflect on student progress and pedagogical practices also became standard practice at this high school (Chance & Segura, 2009).
 Moreover, the staff and principal built on the already existing “relationships and contextual factors associated with rural schools (which) contributed to developing successful collaborative efforts that, in turn, led to improved student achievement”; however, “the responsibility falls on those with more authority to initiate the actions” required “to create and build professional trust in their respective school sites,” (Chance & Segura, 2009).